Somalis, Shelbyville and Severe Culture Shock

 by Jerry Gordon (Feb.
 2008)

 Shelbyville, Tennessee is a rural community located in the middle part of the state.
 Four years ago, the character of this community was changed irrevocably when a major employer, Tyson Foods, hired several hundred Somali émigrés to replace illegal Hispanic meat packers at a facility there.
 The Somalis emigrated from other centers in the heartland of the US, after coming to America under a legal humanitarian immigration program established by the 1980 Refugee Act, controlled by the UN High Commissioner for Refugees (UNHCR) and by the US State Department Bureau of Population, Refugees and Migration with a budget of over $1 billion.
-In 2007, there were an estimated 70,000 plus Somali legal immigrants in the US.
-Major centers of Somali émigrés include, Minneapolis, Minnesota and Columbus, Ohio.
-This was facilitated in the 1990’s when the Clinton Administration, through the US Office of Refugee Resettlement, decided to vector Somalis and other humanitarian refugees away from major coastal cities and into the interior of the American heartland.
+In 2007, there were an estimated 70,000 plus Somali legal immigrants in the If you have enjoyed this article by Jerry Gordon and want to read more, please click here.

 Brian Mosely, we are pleased that you could join us for this interview.